 Customer Match allows advertisers to upload a list of email addresses and create an audience match list in their AdWords account.
 Marketers are able to serve ads to their customer list when these people are signed into Google Search, YouTube or Gmail.

 You can also create similar audiences which will enable you to reach new customers on YouTube and Gmail.
 Since these users “mirror” current customers, they are more likely to be interested in your product and services, than general searchers.

-There are some key factors to keep in mind when implementing a campaign that will use your Customer Match email audience.
+There are some key factors to keep in mind when implementing a paid search campaign that will use your Customer Match email audience.
 Your keywords are your key to success.
 Like any search campaign, your customer match campaign will need to be developed around a targeted keyword list.